-- \ By the time Canadian reach the age 40, half of them will have or had a mental illness - \ More than half of people with mental illness don't receive help for their disorders. - \ Only 2% of people with schizophrenia commit violent crime.
+- \ Experts say between 1 in 3 and 1 in 5 people will experience a mental illness at some point in their life. - \ More than half of people with mental illness don't receive help for their disorders. - \ Only 2% of people with schizophrenia commit violent crimes.
 This is the same rate as the general population. - \ People with schizophrenia are 2 times more likely to become victims of crime.

-- On any given week, more than 500,000 Canadians will not go to work because of mental illness - \ People with mental illness spend over 2.5x more time in the hospital than those without a mental health diagnosis - \ For every \$1 spent on mental health care up to \$10 in economic, justice, and social costs are saved. - \ Mental illness and substance misuse are leading causes of disability in Canada.
+- \ On any given week, more than 500,000 Canadians will not go to work because of mental illness. - \ People with mental illness spend over 2.5x more time in the hospital than those without a mental health diagnosis. - \ For every \$1 spent on mental health care up to \$10 in economic, justice, and social costs are saved. - \ Mental illness and substance misuse are leading causes of disability in Canada.